panlanfeng/LatentGaussianMixtureModel.jl/README.md

 # LatentGaussianMixtureModel

-The Julia code for Generalized Linear Mixed Model with Normal Mixture random effects.
+The Julia package for Generalized Linear Mixed Model with Normal Mixture random effects.

 Most of the core functions are provided in utility.jl.
 The function `latentgmm` is the major function estimating the parameters.